seanbanko/cis-552-final-project/README.md

 # Finite Automata and Regular Expression Library
-Names: Rahul Chandran, Sean Banko
+Names: Rahul Chandran, Sean Banko\
 Pennkeys: rahulrc, sbanko

-This library allows you to create perform operations on NFAs, DFAs, and regular expressions.
+This library allows you to perform operations on NFAs, DFAs, and regular expressions.
 We have implemented an NFA to DFA conversion algorithm, a DFA minimization algorithm, a regular expression to NFA conversion algorithm, and an NFA to regular expression conversion algorithm.